crystax/android-crew/README.md

     downloading: .....
     unpacking: .....

+    $ upgrade boost icu
+    Error: boost 2.0.0 already installed
+    Error: icu 55.0a already installed

-### cleanup [--dry-run]
+### cleanup [-n] [name...]

+For all installed or specific formulas, remove any older versions from the hold.

 Remove all but the most recent versions of the all installed formulas.

-If --dry-run option is specified then command just outputs information about what it will do but otherwise will do nothing.
+If -n option is specified then command just outputs information about what it will do but otherwise will do nothing.

 Example: